 Selfridges from inside the Westgate Shopping Centre in 1986 (the Westage had just had a £3m re-vamp at that time).

-A pre-1986 photograph of the inside of the Westgate Centre (note that great menswear shop, now long gone, Dunn and Co).
+A pre-1986 photograph of the inside of the Westgate Centre.
+Note that great menswear shop, now long gone, Dunn and Co. and C&A at the bottom (C&A closed all its UK stores in 2001 but remains in Europe.
+C&A sold a good range of ski jackets amongst other things).
 Selfridges is to the left, out of shot.

 The Westgate Centre takes shape in 1972, Selfridges (as will be) is on the left hand side.
 The construction of the new Westgate Centre cost £1.8m at the time of building.